SubjectNerd-Unity/ReorderableInspector/README.md

 ![Sortable Array](./Docs/sortable-array.png)

+This is an inspector enhancement that gives you nicer inspector features without having to write additional code.
+Easily rearrange arrays, add buttons for utility functions, and and edit linked `ScriptableObjects` right in the same inspector.

+## Installation

+Download the UnityPackage from the [latest releases](https://github.com/ChemiKhazi/ReorderableInspector/releases) and import it into Unity.
+The directory can be moved after being imported.

-# Usage
+## Usage

-Place the folder in your project.
-By default, the inspector will only draw arrays marked with the `Reorderable` attribute
+By default, inspectors will only draw arrays marked with the `Reorderable` attribute as `ReorderableList`s

 ```C#
 public class ListReorderTest : MonoBehaviour